(Please note: Each subtest has a 12 month testing window which automatically begins at time of purchase of that subtest.)

 Supporting documentation MUST include:

-- Compliance Statement for Homeschooled Student (signed by parent or legal guardian): (Student Name) has successfully met the requirements of Section 167.031 RSMO for course instruction and has my permission to take the HiSET® test
+- Compliance Statement for Home Schooled Student (signed by parent or legal guardian): (Student Name) has successfully met the requirements of Section 167.031 RSMo (including 1000 hours of instruction) and has my permission to take the HiSET.

 AND you must also include: